TheAnveshak/Anvesiki/Notes/Chemical Engineering/Chemical Engineering/Chemical Engineering/Production Management/Yes Yes!!!!.md

 #### Resource Utilization
 1. Equipment Utilization - To allocate machinery so as to maximise profits.
 2. Capital expenditure Utilization -
-3. Manpower Utilization - To exploit maximum outcomes for minimum expenditure eg: salaries, wages, insurance, etc.
+3. Manpower Utilization - To exploit maximum outcomes for minimum expenditure eg: salaries, wages, insurance, etc
 4.